Today in this article, we are going to discuss why there is a leap year.

-The abbreviation and few terms used in the below post has the following meanings:
+The abbreviation and a few terms used in the below post have the following meanings:

 IE or i.e. means the abbreviation for the Latin phrase id est, meaning “that is.”